-Now we can get the mass flow rate per one tube dividing the total mass flow rate over the number of tubes.
+Now we can get the mass flow rate per tube by dividing the total mass flow rate over the number of tubes.
 Having the mass flow rate per tube we can calculate a more accurate convective heat transfer coefficient for the HTF and use it in equation 5-27.
 This by using the Dittus-Boelter correlation [31]:

 Nu=UHTF×2rikHTF=0.023(Re)0.8Pr0.4 (5-30)